Energy development: Oceanic

+However, while research is increasing, there have been concerns associated with threats to marine mammals, habitats, and potential changes to ocean currents.
+MRE can be a renewable energy source for coastal communities helping their transition from fossil fuel, but researchers are calling for a better understanding of its environmental impacts.
+Because ocean-energy areas are often isolated from both fishing and sea traffic, these zones may provide shelter from humans and predators for some marine species.
+MRE devices can be an ideal home for many fish, crayfish, mollusks, and barnacles; and may also indirectly affect seabirds, and marine mammals because they feed on those species.
+Similarly, such areas may create an "artificial reef effect" by boosting biodiversity nearby.
+Noise pollution generated from the technology is limited, also causing fish and mammals living in the area of the installation to return.
+In the most recent State of Science Report about MRE, the authors claim that there is no evidence for fish, mammals, or seabirds to be injured by either collision, noise pollution, or the electromagnetic field.
+The uncertainty of its environmental impact comes from the low quantity of MRE devices in the ocean today where data is collected.

 100% renewable energy

 The incentive to use 100% renewable energy, for electricity, transport, or even total primary energy supply globally, has been motivated by global warming and other ecological as well as economic concerns.
 Renewable energy use has grown much faster than anyone anticipated.
 The Intergovernmental Panel on Climate Change has said that there are few fundamental technological limits to integrating a portfolio of renewable energy technologies to meet most of total global energy demand.
 At the national level, at least 30 nations around the world already have renewable energy contributing more than 20% of energy supply.
 Also, Stephen W. Pacala and Robert H. Socolow have developed a series of "stabilization wedges" that can allow us to maintain our quality of life while avoiding catastrophic climate change, and "renewable energy sources," in aggregate, constitute the largest number of their "wedges."